In this article I’m going to discuss a couple of the coolest vintage Cannondale mountain bikes you could turn your eye to for your next retro build.

 I remember Giant was omnipresent when I grew up, but if you owned a Cannondale you were king of the hill.
 And when you’re a teenager those bikes are so out of reach.
 My brother bought a Giant in the mid 90s for around 700 Dutch guilders, which is roughly 400 USD.
 And that was a lot of money for the time, let alone splashing thousands of dollars for a more premium bike.

 Compare that today when people are dumping their bikes on marketplaces as fast as they can.
 For those of us who like those MTB’s from the 90s it’s a great time to be living in.
 Those bikes that you thought you’d never have, can be had for a fraction of the cost.

 I’ve written down all the Cannondale bicycles in my article about Cannondale catalogs.
 And because I did and actually have owned 3 of them (I sold my M300) I’m in a solid position to convey some of the coolest vintage Cannondale mountain bikes you could pick for your next retro build.

 Every company has to start somewhere, and for Cannondale the start of their foray into mountain bikes started in 1984 with the SM-500.
 For $595 ($1491 inflation-adjusted for 2020) you could call yourself the proud owner of a mountain bike.
 I believe the “SM” stands for “Sport Mountain”

 Suntour and Sakae were also still in the game and represented on this bike.
-And putting a Brooks sadle with springs on a mountain bike was still normal.
+And putting a Brooks saddle with springs on a mountain bike was still normal.

-And although Cannondale would pioneer the evolution in high-quality aluminium frames, this one is obviously steel.
+And although Cannondale would pioneer the evolution in high-quality aluminum frames, this one is obviously steel.

-If you’re looking for a true vintage Cannondale mountain bikes, it literally doesn’t get more vintage than this one.
+If you’re looking for a true vintage Cannondale mountain bike, it literally doesn’t get more vintage than this one.

 It’s extremely hard to find a complete first edition, but when you do… call me 🙂